Vote for Sean Goonan for Massachusetts State Senate on November 3, 2020

 I grew up in Chicopee and graduated from Chicopee High School in 2011.
 I attended George Washington University for three years, majoring in economics, but I left there in 2014 to pursue farming.
 I have worked as an apprentice and farmhand on a variety of farms in Maine and Western Mass since then.
 I also have done substitute teaching for Chicopee Public Schools as well as other odd jobs.
 I am very involved in political activism and in 2019 I ran for Chicopee City Council-at-Large.

 I am a philosopher.
-I wrote a book titled “The Foundation for Exploration”, in which I attempt to explain human nature and expand people’s consciousness, and reveal the destructiveness of modern society and the best way to create society.
+I wrote a book titled “The Foundation for Exploration”, where I attempt to explain human nature and expand people’s consciousness, and reveal the destructiveness of modern society and the best way to create society.
 I hope to become a state senator to enact my ideas that will create a better world.
 Go to the homepage of my website for more information on my book.
 I strongly urge you to take the time to read it.
 It will change your life.

 If you are happy with the direction modern society is going, vote for State Senator Eric Lesser–he is leading the charge.
 Lesser is one of many politicians who are blindly steering civilization in the name of technological, economic, and social “progress”, yet people’s lives continue to be less fulfilling.
 Depression and alienation are increasing.
 Our industrial/technological society is accelerating towards self-destruction, and no one in the mainstream establishment wants to acknowledge this.